zinkem/zinkem.github.io/_posts/2020-05-16-schema-equivalency-rules.md

 From a certain perspective, `NAND` is the fundamental gate.
 All other basic logical operations can be built somewhat simply from `NAND`.
+I don't know if this schema snippet is particularly useful, it might be, but the exercise demonstrates that complex operations are possible with few operations.

 `NAND` Truth Table